Leda

 Leda has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, the estimated population of the suburb of Leda is around 3,298, reflecting an increase of 96 people since the 2021 Census.
-This increase represents a growth rate of approximately 3.0%.
-The current resident population estimate by AreaSearch is 3,289, based on examination of the latest ERP data release by the ABS in June 2024 and an additional 43 validated new addresses since the Census date.
-This results in a population density ratio of 375 persons per square kilometer, indicating significant space per person and potential room for further development.
-The primary driver for population growth in Leda has been overseas migration, contributing approximately 97.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census the suburb of Leda's population is estimated at around 3,367 as of May 2026.
+This reflects an increase of 165 people (5.2%) since the 2021 Census, which reported a population of 3,202 people.
+The change is inferred from the resident population of 3,367, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2025) and an additional 43 validated new addresses since the Census date.
+This level of population equates to a density ratio of 383 persons per square kilometer, providing significant space per person and potential room for further development.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 97.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Looking ahead, future population trends suggest a growth rate just below the national median for the suburb of Leda.
-According to aggregated SA2-level projections, the area is expected to increase by 174 persons by 2041, reflecting a total gain of approximately 5.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, a population increase just below the median of national statistical areas is expected, with the area expected to increase by 161 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 4.8% in total over the 16 years.

 Frequently Asked Questions - Population